peteanderson80/Matterport3DSimulator/README.md

 - Dataset consisting of 90 different predominantly indoor environments,
 - All images are real, not synthetic (providing much more visual complexity),
 - API for C++ and Python
-- Fast (up to xx fps using GPU),
-- Customizable resolution, camera parameters, and actions,
+- Customizable resolution, camera parameters, etc,
+- GPU or CPU (off-screen) rendering,
-- Includes depth data (RGB-D),
+- Future releases will include depth data (RGB-D).
-- Off-screen rendering,
-- Multi-platform.

 ## Cite as